measurement-factory/EggTimer/README.md

 * S-merging: The PR is being processed by the bot.
 The bot eventually replaces this label with one of the other labels below.
-* S-autochecks-failed: Essentially duplicates GitHub "red x" mark for the staging branch commit.
+* S-staging-checks-failed: Essentially duplicates GitHub "red x" mark for the staging branch commit.
 The bot removes this label when it notices that the failed checks are no longer fresh/applicable.
 * S-merge-ready: Duplicates GitHub "green check" mark for the staging